AndyWright360/Mystic-Hazels-Memory-Magic/README.md

 </details>

-- As an incentive for the user to play the game.
-A backstory and main character were created.
+- As an incentive for the user to play the game, a backstory and main character were created.

-- With the game being targeted at children, I wanted to develop a light-hearted story featuring a cute character.
+- With the game being targeted at children, a light-hearted story featuring a cute character was developed.

 - A Witch was chosen as I wanted the world and theming to be whimsical.

-- The scrollable design of the book page eliminated the ned to constrain the page content based on the image size.
+- The scrollable design of the book page eliminated the need to constrain the page content based on the image size.

 ### **How To Play Page**